dinoperovic/django-salesman/.github/CONTRIBUTING.md

 ## Pull request

-When you're ready open up a pull request and we'll go from there.
+When you're ready, open up a pull request and we'll go from there.